 Between the gunner and commander, directly under the 25mm gun guard, was the weapon control box.
 The reset position of the ARM-SAFE-RESET switch cleared all weapons currently selected.
 The sear indicator light lit when the 25mm gun bolt was in the sear position and blinked when the bolt was in the misfire position.
 The misfire button returned the 25mm gun bolt to the sear position after the trigger was depressed when that weapon misfired.
 To the upper right of the misfire button was the AP SS button and indicator light, which was used to select single-shot 25mm armor-piercing fire.
 Below this was the HE SS button and indicator for single-shot high-explosive 25mm fire.
 To the right of the AP SS button was the AP LO button and indicator for low rate armor-piercing fire; below was the HE LO button and indicator.
 To the right of the AP LO was AP HI for high rate AP fire.
 Below this of course was HE HI.
 To the right of the high-rate 25mm buttons was the 7.62 button and indicator to select the coaxial machine gun.
 To the lower right of the 7.62 button was the LO AMMO OVRD button which allowed the 25mm or 7.62mm guns to fire after the LO AMMO indicator directly above began to flash.
 Above the LO AMMO indicator light was the trigger button, which fired all eight smoke grenades, and its indicator which lit when this button was pressed.
 Finally, behind the arrow on the right, was the grenade launcher switch and indicator which powered the smoke grenade launchers on or off.
 (Picture from TM 9-2350-252-10-2 C6.)

 The TOW missile control box is illustrated here.
 The LAUNCHER UP-DN switch raised or lowered the missile launcher when either position was selected and the palm switches on the commander's or gunner's handles were squeezed.
 The TOW button selected TOW mode, and the TOW and TOW test indicator lights illuminated when this mode was activated.
 When the TOW test button was pressed, the TOW test light illuminated for the 12 seconds necessary for the test to be completed.
 The missile tube buttons selected their respective tubes; the indicator lights lit when the their tubes were selected and flashed when they were empty.
 The TRCKR light indicated a malfunctioning tracking system; the CGE light alerted to a malfunctioning command and guidance electronics system; and the PWR SUP light reported a malfunction in the missile system power supply.
+The TOW reticle is drawn on the right, in the process of targeting a truck.
+The gunner simply kept the crosshairs centered on the target and the missile guidance system worked to have the missile impact that point.
 (Picture from TM 9-2350-252-10-2 C6.)

 The M242 25mm gun was positioned between the gunner and commander, and access was provided by removing its guard and opening the gun cover.
 When the trigger was pressed, the sear solenoid was energized and released the sear pin from the master link on the gun's chain.
 This energized the electric motor driving the track and bolt assembly and feeder.
 The feeder then placed a round in front of the bolt, the bolt moved forward and locked to the breech, and the sear pin was engaged against the chain safety link.
 After the round was fired, the bolt was unlocked and the sear pin released, continuing the cycle.
 The expended casing was extracted by the bolt's rearward travel, and the rotor turned to place the casing into the ejection chute while the next round was positioned in front of the bolt.
 (Picture from TM 9-2350-252-10-2 C6.)